galaxyproject/training-material/topics/metagenomics/tutorials/wgs/tutorial.md

 > 4. [Combination of taxonomic and functional results](#taxonomic_functional_analyses)
 > {: .agenda}

-In this tutorial, we will work on a sample from ..., sequenced with ...
-This sample has already been analyzed with the [EBI Metagenomics' pipeline](), which use slightly different tools than the ones we will use here.
+In this tutorial, we will work on a sample from Arctic Ocean (at 451 m), sequenced with Illumina MiSeq.
+This sample has already been analyzed with the [EBI Metagenomics' pipeline](https://www.ebi.ac.uk/metagenomics/pipelines/3.0), which uses slightly different tools than the ones we will use here.
 But, we could compare our results with the ones obtained with EBI Metagenomics.

 # Pretreatments